pragtical/pragtical/README.md

 * willing to see things as they really are and deal with them sensibly

-As a result we belief that new features introduced through pull requests should be evaluated taking a practical approach without entering lengthy review processes that slowdown progress.
+As a result we belief that new features introduced through pull requests should be evaluated taking a practical approach, without going into lenghty idealistic discussions that slowdown progress, merging code when logical.

 ## Goals